VITA-Group/PA-HMDB51/README.md

 If you use this dataset, please cite the following
 ```
 @article{wang2019privacy,
-    title={Privacy-Preserving Deep Visual Recognition: An Adversarial Learning Framework and A New Dataset},
+    title={Privacy-Preserving Deep Action Recognition: An Adversarial Learning Framework and A New Dataset},
-    author={Wang, Haotao and Wu, Zhenyu and Wang, Zhangyang and Wang, Zhaowen and Jin, Hailin},
+    author={Wu, Zhenyu and Wang, Haotao and Wang, Zhaowen and Jin, Hailin and Wang, Zhangyang },
-    journal={arXiv preprint arXiv:1906.05675},
+    journal={IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)},
-    year={2019}
+    year={2020}
 }
 ```